emilsw/ew/cv.md

 Online platform for booking adventure trips (snowboarding, skiing, surfing, kiteboarding, and more)

-* Solo founder (my fast track entry to entrepreneurship), made almost every possible mistake you can make but used the lessons learned to pave the way for a successful consulting career
+* Solo founder (my fast track entry to entrepreneurship and internet), made almost every possible mistake you can make but used the lessons learned to pave the way for a successful consulting career

 * Learned: web development & design (HTML, CSS, JS, Ruby on Rails), digital marketing and sales (user acquisition, conversion), entrepreneurial skills, product development (ideation, validation, iteration)